 Welcome

-La Presa Elementary serves K-6 in the La Presa neighborhood of Spring Valley.
+La Presa Elementary serves TK-5 in the La Presa neighborhood of Spring Valley.
 La Presa Elementary is proud to serve our students and families with caring teachers and staff members and innovative instruction.
 Enroll today!

 Important Change for LMSV Schools